Dougu-Asa/Dougu/documents/diary/containers.md

 - removing render functions (this creates a new function on every render)
 - change scrollview to flatlist (though flatlist isn't compatible with gesture handler :/)
 - context provider for Dimensions calculations in styling

+## SwapContainerOverlay
+Because the container overlay on the swap screen needs to have access to gestures in a way the other screens don't, I decided to create a separate overlay for this.
+This allowed me to insert it into swap equipmentScreen and pass it the functions to handle the panrespodners.
+And while this works great, the biggest problem is that when the modal closes, the draggable equipment items are no longer rendered and the panresponder closes.
+This is quite a big problem, and I don't really know if it's a great solution to simply set opacity of everything to zero and keep the modal.
+I am likely going to try to play with a new way of setting up a pan responder on the screen level to better handle the complex gestures that occur.

+Planning:
+-